Girish-Mehta/Restaurant-Template/README.md

 # Restaurant-Template
-This is a template for a restaurant website.
+This is a template for a restaurant website developed using Bootstrap-4 Open index.html to launch website.